-Bottom line, there is no “best” InterContinental.
+The bottom line, there is no “best” InterContinental.
 They are both brilliant.
-I visit both for leisure and business and they remain two of my favourite hotels in London.
+I visit both for leisure and business and they remain two of my favorite hotels in London.
 There are so many quirky hotels in London with some good and some truly awful hotel rooms.
 By contrast, both InterContinental’s offer consistently luxurious, modern rooms.
 You know what you are getting and what you get is excellent.

 For me, the main differentiator is location and price.
 The InterContinental Park Lane has a better location for shopping and Central London.
 The O2 is better if want to visit the O2, Greenwich, City airport or have an Excel conference.
 For families, the great pool is also a great asset at the O2.

 Price-wise, the Park Lane property can be pricy while the rates at the O2 vary hugely.
 Book into the InterContinental London The O2 when there is a show and the prices match or are more expensive than Park Lane.
 Book a room when the O2 Arena is empty and you can pick up a comparatively cheap rate and enjoy all the facilities for a brilliant deal.
 These deals can be too good to turn down!